Santo Daime's MeToo Moment

 What is Santo Daime?

-Mestre Irineu, as he became known, founded the Santo Daime religion out of a fusion of Christianity, African spiritism and indigenous ayahuasca shamanism.
+Mestre Irineu, as he became known, developed what would later be called the Santo Daime religion out of a fusion of Christianity, African spiritism and indigenous ayahuasca shamanism.
 It involves church ceremonies with men and women wearing white, the men on one side of the church and the women on the other.
 The ayahuasca sacrament known as Santo Daime is served to the congregation.
 In ceremonies the group dances and sings hymns containing teachings and in worship of Nature, Divine Beings and the Queen of the Forest for several hours.
 In seated rituals of ‘concentration’, the focus is on silent meditation and the singing of hymns.
 There are also different forms of mediumship in some Santo Daime churches, in which restless spirits are taken into bodies of the worshippers and helped to pass into the light.
 (For those who want to know more, I’ve put some links at the end of the article).

 Here is a video of a ceremony in Ceo do Mapia, one of the first SD churches: